-- During the initialization of a full migration or synchronization task, DRS needs to write structures, inventory data, and indexes of the source database to the destination database in sequence.
-Generally, the total number of sessions is less than 16. - Fewer than eight sessions are used to create structures. - Fewer than eight sessions are writing data.
-Example: insert into xxx (id,name,msg) values (xxx); - Fewer than eight sessions are used to create indexes.
-Example: alter table xxx add index xxx; - In the incremental phase, DRS parses the incremental data in the binlog file of the source database into SQL statements and executes the SQL statements in the destination database.
-Generally, the total number of sessions is less than 64. - DDL statements are executed in serial mode.
-When a DDL statement is executed, no other DML statement is executed. - There are a maximum of 64 DML connections (short connections with a timeout interval of 30 seconds).
+• During the initialization of a full migration or synchronization task, DRS needs to write structures, inventory data, and indexes of the source database to the destination database in sequence.
+Different processes are not performed concurrently.
+Generally, the total number of active connections is less than 8.

+- Fewer than eight sessions are used to create structures. - Fewer than eight sessions are writing data.
+Example: insert into (id,name,msg) values (); - Fewer than eight sessions are used to create indexes.
+Example: alter table add index ; - In the incremental phase, DRS parses the incremental data in the logs of the source database into SQL statements and executes the SQL statements in the destination database.
+Generally, the total number of connections is less than 64. - DDL statements of a single connection are executed in serial mode.
+When a DDL statement is executed, no other DML statement is executed. - There are a maximum of 64 DML connections (short connections, with a default timeout interval of 30 seconds).
 The DML statements include insert, update, delete, and replace.